Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 ### THE DARK SIDE OF EXTREME OPTIMIZATION

-Such power does not come without its perils.
-Wielding AVX-512 is like handling a lightsaber; it's incredibly powerful, but if you're not careful, you'll slice your own arm off.
+With great power comes great... problems.
+AVX-512 is like a lightsaber - incredibly powerful, but you might lose a limb if you're not careful.

 #### AVX-512 FREQUENCY THROTTLING